List of Neighbours characters introduced in 2014: Sienna Matthews

 Sienna Matthews, played by Sarah Roberts, made her first screen appearance on 21 March 2014.
 Roberts previously appeared in Neighbours as Clare Henderson (2010) and Jess Walker (2011), while Sienna first appeared in Brennan on the Run, a series of webisodes that focused on Mark Brennan's (Scott McGregor) time in witness protection.
 Sienna arrived in town to win Mark back and she immediately confronted his former girlfriend Kate Ramsay (Ashleigh Brewer).
 Kate assumed Mark has invited Sienna to Ramsay Street because he wanted to get back together with her.
 However, Brennan told Sienna that he was still in love with Kate and a "furious" Sienna demands that Kate stay away from Mark.
 When Sienna moved in with Mark, TV Week's Rebecca Lake commented, "After an unwelcome kiss from Sienna, Brennan now realises what we've known since last week.
 Yep, it's time to kick his crazy ex out!"
 Another TV Week contributor branded Sienna "loopy", "unstable" and a "psycho".

 After arriving in Erinsborough, Sienna breaks into Mark's house, surprising both him and Kate Ramsay.
 Sienna wants to get back together with Mark, but he rejects her as he is in love with Kate.
 Sienna confronts Kate and asks her to tell Mark that she does not love him.
 Sienna then speaks with Mark and tells him about the conversation with Kate.
 She declares her love for Mark, but he rejects her advances again.
 Paul Robinson (Stefan Dennis) encourages Sienna to stay and fight for Mark.
 A couple of weeks later, Sienna breaks into Mark's house again and sees that he has bought an engagement ring for Kate.
 Sienna tries to tell Mark that Kate does not love him, but Mark reveals that he and Kate are back together.
 Sienna becomes a suspect in Kate's murder after she is found to have given a false alibi.
 When Sienna claims she has been fired and kicked out of her house, Mark allows her to stay with him.
 Sienna helps Mark to go through Kate's things and she kisses him.
-Mark asks her to leave, but changes his mind when Sienna tells him she has no where else to go.
+Mark asks her to leave, but changes his mind when Sienna tells him she has nowhere else to go.
 Sienna then goes away for a few days to give him space.
 On her return, Mark confronts Sienna with a threatening note she wrote to Kate before her death.
 Sienna is questioned by the police, but she maintains that she did not shoot Kate.
 A taxi driver then comes forward to back up Sienna's alibi.
 Mark tells Sienna to go back home and she wishes him luck in finding Kate's killer.